JonRivera/Udacity_AB_Testing_Project/Data/Readme.md

-## This is wherer the data for the project will be stored.
+## This is where the data for the project will be stored.